dcast0607/First-Personal-Agenda/README.md

 - Display the current date when the planner is launched
 - Present the user with hour blocks that represent a business day (8am - 5pm)
 - If the timeblock has passed, block the user from entering new data (block it out).
-- If timeblock has been booked highlight the event red.
+- Current timeslot should be highlighted red.
 Anything in the future should be highlighted green.
 - When you click on the event, allow user to enter data.
 - Entered data should be saved to local data and persist.
 - Give user option to clear or clear on new day.